Thursday, December 12, 2024

 With these I will do Scripture-based word studies and also focus on Psalm 119: the very foundation for connecting one's heart to the Creator.

-Not only will I read Psalm 119 methodically, but also will search for hymns/lyrics based on these verses.
+Not only will I read Psalm 119 methodically, but also will search for (and sing) hymns/lyrics based on these verses.
 Daily readings from Charles Bridges' commentary on Psalm 119 are already underway.

-Re-listening to a JCMIII Psalm 119 series: The Christian's Delight at Sermonaudio and referencing commentaries by Thomas Manton, John Calvin, and Matthew Henry supplement my study.
+Re-listening to a JCMIII Psalm 119 series: The Christian's Delight at Sermonaudio; Anthony Curto also has some good ones.
+I plan to reference commentaries by Thomas Manton, John Calvin, and Matthew Henry to supplement my study.

 At church, Pastor Jess is preaching through Corinthians, so I will attempt to integrate his sermons with my personal devotions.
 In addition, I hope to read up on the life and times of the Corinthians: biography of the Apostle Paul (for example, historical fiction byTaylor Caldwell and movie _Peter and Paul_)